teiniker/teiniker-lectures-arduino/embedded-programming/scheduling/timing/timer_1/README.md

 }
 ```

+When programming an Interrupt Service Routine (ISR):

+* **Keep it short and fast**:
+    While the ISR is running, other interrupts (like millis() incrementing
+    or Serial data arrival) are blocked.
+    - Do: Set a flag (a boolean) or update a counter and exit.
+    - **Don't**: Perform complex math, use delay(), or execute long for loops.

+* **Avoid Serial.print()**:
+    Never use `Serial.print()` inside an ISR.
+Serial communication relies
+    on interrupts to send data.
+If we call it inside an ISR where interrupts
+    are disabled, our code will likely hang or behave unpredictably.

+* **Use the volatile Keyword**:
+    Any variable that is shared between your ISR and your main `loop()`
+    must be declared as `volatile`.
+This tells the compiler that the value
+    can change at any moment, preventing it from incorrectly caching the
+    value in a CPU register.

+* **Atomic Access for Multi-byte Variables**:
+    The Arduino Uno is an 8-bit microcontroller.
+This means it can only read
+    one byte at a time.
+If you are sharing a 16-bit or 32-bit variable
+    between the ISR and the main loop, an interrupt could trigger while the
+    main loop is halfway through reading the variable.

 The **volatile** keyword is a type qualifier used to tell the compiler that
 a variable's value can be changed by something outside the control of the
 code currently executing.